Skip to main content

 Extra Resources – Showcasing Your Points of Difference

-Do you have resources that can help you stand out from your competition but they’re buried under piles of content or not on your site at all?
-It’s time to change that.
-Take a leaf out of A Whale Song’s Expeditions book, they offer whale watching and wildlife photography tours in Sitka, Alaska.
-One of their USPs is that their customers can listen to the whales via hydrophone as they communicate beneath the surface.
+Do you have resources that can help you stand out from your competition, but they’re buried under piles of content or not on your site at all?
+Do you have interesting unique selling points that you gloss over on your site?
+It’s time to change all that!
+Follow the great example seen on the website of A Whale Song’s Expeditions(opens in a new tab): they offer whale watching and wildlife photography tours in Sitka, Alaska.
+One of their USPs is that customers can listen to the whales via hydrophone as they communicate beneath the surface.
 This unique feature is well marketed on their site with recordings available to the website’s users.
-Not only does this entice potential customers and give them a glimpse of what’s in store, but it also provides a different channel for content.
+Not only does this entice potential customers and give them a glimpse of what’s in store on a tour, but it also provides a different channel for content.
 If users are unlikely to trawl through written content and photos, listening to audios increases the amount of time they spend on the page (dwell time) and in turn, shows Google that your content is relevant and interesting.

 Audio recordings on a Whale's Song Expeditions